209-211 Rue de Bercy, 75012 Paris

 Some activities and discoveries near this hotel

-- Rue Crémieux, a five-minute walk from the hotel, is one of the most photographed streets in Paris with its brightly colored façades lined up over 144 meters.
-An unexpected interlude in the urban landscape of the 12th arrondissement, ideal for a morning stroll before visitors arrive.
+- Rue Crémieux, a five-minute walk from the hotel, is one of the most photographed streets in Paris with its brightly colored façades lined up over 144 metres.
+An unexpected pause in the urban landscape of the 12th arrondissement, ideal for a morning stroll before the crowds arrive.

-- The Coulée verte René-Dumont starts less than 500 meters from the hotel.
+- The Coulée verte René-Dumont starts less than 500 metres from the hotel.
 This planted promenade, laid out on an old elevated railway line, crosses the 12th arrondissement to the Bois de Vincennes.
-Along the way you'll pass over the Viaduc des Arts whose arches house artisan workshops and galleries, generally open from Tuesday to Saturday.
+Along the way you will pass over the Viaduc des Arts, whose arches house artisan workshops and galleries, generally open from Tuesday to Saturday.

-- The Cinémathèque française, located in Parc de Bercy about a ten-minute walk away, offers temporary exhibitions dedicated to cinema, screenings of rare films and a permanent collection of objects linked to the seventh art.
-A place to discover even if you're not a cinephile, if only for the Frank Gehry-designed building.
+- The Cinémathèque Française, located in Bercy Park about a ten-minute walk away, offers temporary exhibitions devoted to cinema, screenings of rare films and a permanent collection of objects related to the seventh art.
+A place to discover even if you're not a cinephile, if only for the building designed by Frank Gehry.

-- Marché d'Aligre, reachable in about ten minutes' walk, is one of the last popular markets in Paris.
+- The Aligre market, reachable in about ten minutes on foot, is one of the last popular markets in Paris.
 Open every morning except Monday, it combines an indoor market, outdoor stalls and a flea market.
-It's the ideal place to observe neighborhood life and buy fresh produce at reasonable prices.
+It's the ideal place to observe neighbourhood life and buy fresh produce at reasonable prices.

-- Bercy Village and Cour Saint-Émilion, a fifteen-minute walk along Parc de Bercy, occupy former wine warehouses converted into shops and restaurants.
-The atmosphere is pleasant in the late afternoon, and the place regularly hosts outdoor events, especially in fine weather.
+- Bercy Village and the Cour Saint-Émilion, about a fifteen-minute walk following Parc de Bercy, occupy former wine warehouses converted into shops and restaurants.
+The atmosphere is pleasant at the end of the day, and the place regularly hosts outdoor events, especially in good weather.

-- For a half-day excursion, the Château de Vincennes and its 52-meter medieval keep are reachable in a few metro stops from Gare de Lyon.
-The Parc Floral de Paris, right next door, is also worth a detour for its themed gardens and play areas for children.
+- For a half-day excursion, the Château de Vincennes and its 52-metre medieval keep are reachable in a few metro stops from Gare de Lyon.
+The Parc Floral de Paris, right next door, is also worth a visit for its themed gardens and play areas for children.

 Summary of some positive reviews read on the Web

-- We had booked a room on the 12th floor and the panorama over the roofs of Paris won us over from the moment we arrived.
-You can make out the Eiffel Tower in the distance, and the show of its hourly twinkles in the evening remains a memorable highlight of the stay.
-The bed was really comfortable and the room immaculately clean.
+- We had booked a room on the 12th floor and the panorama over the roofs of Paris won us over as soon as we arrived.
+You can make out the Eiffel Tower in the distance, and the spectacle of its hourly sparkling lights in the evening remains a memorable highlight of the stay.
+The bed was really comfortable and the room spotlessly clean.

-- The breakfast buffet is plentiful and very varied: hot pastries, smoothies, cold cuts, cheeses, made-to-order omelettes and fresh fruit.
+- The breakfast buffet is plentiful and very varied: warm pastries, smoothies, cold cuts, cheeses, omelettes made to order and fresh fruit.
 The price is an extra, of course, but the quality of the service more than justifies it compared with what you find in other hotels in the area.

-- The location is a real asset when arriving by train.
-Gare de Lyon is right opposite, and the metro allows you to reach the major Paris sites in less than thirty minutes.
-The reception staff gave us very precise advice on which lines to take and which connections to favor, which saved us valuable time.
+- The location is a real asset when you arrive by train.
+Gare de Lyon is right opposite, and the metro allows you to reach the major Parisian sites in less than thirty minutes.
+The reception staff gave us very precise advice on which lines to take and which connections to favour, which saved us valuable time.

 - Hats off to the reception team who were extremely responsive when our train was cancelled and we had to extend our stay by one night at the last minute.
 Everything was handled with a smile and without complication, which is not always the case in large chain hotels.

 - The hotel is modern, bright and quiet despite the proximity of the station.
-The decoration of the public spaces is meticulous, with a very pleasant lobby to wait or work.
-The rooms are not huge, but they are well laid out and you lack nothing during the stay.
+The décor of the common areas is carefully done, with a very pleasant lobby to wait or work in.
+The rooms are not huge, but they are well laid out and you lack nothing during your stay.

 Other services